 Prescott Park and the South End neighborhood have both evolved and adapted to meet contemporary societal needs.
-However they have done so largely independently.
-One goal of this master plan is to integrate the park and the surrounding neighborhood more effectively, both physically and programmatically.
+However they have done so largely individually.
+One goal of this master plan is to integrate the park and the surrounding neighborhood more effectively; both physically and programmatically.

-Ensure presence for theater, dance, music and visual arts
+Ensure presence for theater, dance, music and visual arts (including public art and the presence of a stage).

-It has been clear from the very beginning of this master plan process that Prescott Park's identity and heritage have been influenced by the integration of the arts, to the great benefit of all.
+It has been clear, from the very beginning of this master plan process that Prescott Park's identity and heritage have been influenced by the integration of the arts, to the great benefit of all.
 Despite struggles to balance performing arts programming with neighborhood quality of life and park capacity, there is an overarching belief that arts belong in this park.
 In order to do this effectively, a stage facility is required.